Documenter Integration

 # Create the MakiePlugin with optional customization

-makie_blocks = MakieDocBlocks(
+makie_blocks = MakieDocBlocks(;

-figure_dir = "assets/my_figure_dir", # default is "assets/figs",
+path="assets/my_figure_dir", # default is "assets/figs",

-# Optional: specify the export formats (default: [:svg, :pdf])
+# Optionally specify the export formats (default: [:svg, :pdf])

-export_format = [:svg, :png, :pdf, :eps],
+formats=[:svg, :png, :pdf, :eps],

 )